Free admission and discounted overnight stays

 Bruce Peninsula National Park

-Parks Canada is offering free admission and a 25% discount on fees for camping and overnight stays from June 20 to September 2, 2025 inclusive.
+The Canada Strong Pass is back for the holidays and summer 2026!
+Parks Canada is offering free admission and a 25% discount on fees for camping and overnight stays from:

 Free admission at Bruce Peninsula National Park

-As part of the Canada Strong Pass, the Government of Canada is offering free admission to places operated by Parks Canada from June 20 to September 2, 2025 inclusive.
+The Government of Canada is offering free admission to places operated by Parks Canada from:

 What’s included in free admission at Bruce Peninsula National Park